-COURSE OUTCOMES: After successful completion of the course, students will be able to:
+COURSE OUTCOMES: After successful completion of this course, the students will be able to:

 - CO1.
 Demonstrate knowledge on jurisdiction in cyberspace and the impact of cybercrime to protect privacy on the Internet. - CO2.
-Analyze the Indian cyber laws on E-Contracting, E-Commerce, E-signatures and E-money to promote digital law enforcement. - CO3.
+Analyze the Indian cyber laws on E-Contracting, E-Commerce, E-signatures and Emoney to promote digital law enforcement. - CO3.
 Apply the knowledge of digital rights in Indian context to protect intellectual properties in electronic world. - CO4.
 Practice ethics and cyber law regulations for leading electronic transactions on the Internet.

-UNIT-I: EVOLUTION OF CYBERSPACE AND JURISDICTION IN BORDERLESS CYBERSPACE (9 Periods)
+UNIT I-EVOLUTION OF CYBERSPACE AND JURISDICTION IN BORDERLESS CYBERSPACE (9 periods)